notyalc/modern-northwind-elt/README.md

 ## Setup

 1. **Setting up Snowflake**:
    - Create a Snowflake database and configure your connection details.
 Make note of your Snowflake account URL, username, and password.
+Create the necessary roles and grants for an account that can read/write in the databse you are working in.

 2. **Setting up Airbyte**:
    - Install Airbyte and configure connections for both the source (RDS Postgres) and destination (Snowflake).
 Use the Snowflake connection details you prepared earlier.